 London Drum

-The journey from Holland Park to Notting Hill Gate is in fare zones 1&2 and it’s a direct train on the Central tube line
+This journey is in zones 1&2 and it’s a direct train on the Central line

 1. From Holland Park take the Central Line